1.24. Provisions, contingent liabilities and contingent assets:

 Expected Credit Loss ('ECL')

-ECL allowances recognised in the financial statements also reflect the effect of a range of possible economic outcomes, calculated on a probability weighted basis, based on certain economic scenarios.
-The recognition and measurement of ECL involves use of significant judgment and estimation.
+ECL allowances recognized in the financial statements also reflect the effect of a range of possible economic outcomes, calculated on a probability weighted basis, based on certain economic scenarios.
+The recognition and measurement of ECL involves the use of significant judgment and estimation.
 Forward looking economic forecasts are used in developing the ECL estimates.
-Multi variable regression framework is used to establish a linkage between company's default rates and various macroeconomic variables like unemployment rate, GDP, inflation, domestic credit investment, farm reservoir levels amongst others.
-Three scenarios sufficient to calculate unbiased ECL are used - representing the "most likely outcome" (the "Central" scenario) and two "less likely outcome" scenarios (the "Upside" and "Downside" scenarios).Probability weights have been assigned to each scenario based on Company's outlook of the economic forecasts.
+The multi-variable regression framework is used to establish a linkage between company's default rates and various macroeconomic variables like unemployment rate, commodity price index, general government final consumption expenditure, domestic credit to private sector, gross domestic product, gross capital formation, lending interest rate, final consumption expenditure and farm reservoir levels amongst others.
+Three scenarios sufficient to calculate unbiased ECL are used - representing the "most likely outcome" (the "Central" scenario) and two "less likely outcome" scenarios (the "Upside" and "Downside" scenarios).
+Probability weights have been assigned to each scenario based on past patterns observed in the multi variable regression process.
+However, for FY26-27, in the light of the recent geopolitical conflicts and uncertainty, the management will not consider any reduction in ECL estimates that may be arising through the Point in time (PIT) model outcome using the macro-economic variables.

 Management oversees the estimation of ECL including:

-i. setting requirements in policy, including key assumptions and the application of key judgements;
+(i) setting requirements in policy, including key assumptions and the application of key judgements

-ii. the design and execution of models; and
+(ii) the design and execution of models; and

-iii. review of ECL results.
+(iii) review of ECL results.

 • A loan asset that is not credit-impaired, on initial recognition, is classified in 'Stage 1' and has its credit risk continuously monitored by Management.
+The company categorises loan assets as 'Stage 1' primarily based on 0-30 Days Past Dues status.

 The following are additional considerations for each type of portfolio held by the Company: